How to create a positive work environment

 Yes, it's possible to create and maintain a great work environment, no matter what the size of the business.

-It is possible to create a great work environment in a large business.
+You can also create a great work environment in a large business.
 As a manager of a team or division you can set departmental goals and priotise work-life balance, respect, diversity and humour.

 As an HR representative or as part of the leadership team, you can guide the businesses' core values, beliefs and attitudes – to inspire employees and help your company thrive.